Bella Hadid Is Reportedly ‘Hurt’ By The Weeknd’s Relationship With Selena Gomez

 Last year, Bella Hadid stunned on the red carpet with her former boyfriend at the 2016 Grammy Awards and at the 2016 Met Gala.

-Bella Hadid may be feeling upset about The Weeknd’s rumored romance, but one thing is for sure: she is surrounded by support.
+Bella Hadid may be feeling upset about The Weeknd’s rumored romance, but one thing is for sure: She is surrounded by support.
 In addition to spending time with her sister and mother in the Big Apple, Bella Hadid received a kind message from her father, Mohamed Hadid, shortly after news broke of The Weeknd’s outing with Gomez.

 Meanwhile, Bella Hadid’s sister, Gigi, is reportedly doing her best to ensure that Bella Hadid and Selena Gomez don’t involve themselves in a public feud.